Skip to content

 Error Handling

-app.onError handles the error and returns the customized Response.
+app.onError handles an error and returns a customized Response.

 ts